Omar-AAyman/Content-Scheduler/README.md

 - Composer (latest)
 - MySQL 8.0+
 - Laravel 10.10+
-- Optional: Redis/Memcached for caching
+- Optional: Redis/Memcached for caching (Laravel's file-based caching has been used)

 ## Database Setup